fdeantoni/knot-step-acme/README.md

 ### Configure your desktop resolver for .test

-Point your workstation's DNS lookups for the .test domain to the Knot instance so host apps resolve ca.test and your subdomains.
+Point your workstation's resolver to resolve `ca.test`, and any subdomains you created, to your knot-step-acme instance.

 Decide the Knot address you’ll use: